Ajdj100/AJ_CBRN/AJ_CBRN/README.txt

 	- Destruction can be a zeus delete, explosive, or just any other action that will drop the health of the object to 0.
 	- Some objects cannot be destroyed outside of zeus deleting them.
 Test accordingly.
 	- Some objects cannot be destroyed by players, and instead will be thrown a short distance by explosives.
 Test accordingly.

-	VEHICLES
-	- Currently, vehicles offer no protection from chemical areas.
-	- In future this will change, probably along with the changes to protective equiptment, but it's low priority.

 	SCALABILITY:
 	- The script is very set in how it works.
 I would describe it as almost entirely hardcoded (meaining you have to actually go into the code to change values).